Summer in Denmark & Sweden

 Housing & Meals

 Summer housing in Denmark and/or Sweden is in various apartment-style housing sites.
-In some, students live with other study abroad students, and in others, students share the building with local students.
+In some, you'll live with other study abroad students, and in others, you'll share the building with local students.
 You will be placed in a housing site depending on which summer sessions and courses you are enrolled in.

 All housing options include a furnished room with towels, a blanket, a pillow, and bed linens.
 You will also have access to laundry facilities and internet, and you will receive a transit pass that will allow you to get from your housing to classes.